spacemeshos/svm/.github/ISSUE_TEMPLATE/custom.md

 1. Introduce yourself on `svm` [dev chat channel](https://gitter.im/spacemesh-os/svm) - ask our team any question you may have about this task
 2. Fork branch `develop` to your own repo and work in your repo
-3. The code must be formatted using `rust fmt`
+3. The code must be formatted using [rustfmt](https://github.com/rust-lang/rustfmt)
 4. You must write unit tests for all types and methods when submitting a component.
 5. When ready for code review, submit a PR from your repo back to branch `develop`
 6. Attach relevant issue to PR